theKaiel/Python-Vocabulary-Practice-Game/README.md

 - Demo video: https://youtu.be/5rxIzEcMu1M

-- Some new features may be added in the future
-  1. User is allowed to choose files directly before each round
+- Some new features may be added in the future version ~~1.
+User is allowed to choose files directly before each round~~
   2. Another GUI for generating the CSV files

 ### Version 1.1
 - update: vocabulary words and meanings in all languages are supported.
+### Version 1.2
+- update: users ought to choose files each round before the game's started.